linearregression/collaboratool/index.md

 layout: default
 title: Overview
 ---
+### What is BCE?

+BCE stands for the Berkeley Common (or Compute, or Collaborative...)
+Environment.
+It is designed to provide a common Linux computational environment for classwork and research.

 ### Why is the website "Collaboratool?"

 "Collaboratool" was conceived as a project for building, integrating, and